SarahTabassum7/SarahTabassum7/README.md

 ### About Me

-I'm a Business Analyst with **6+ years of experience** translating complex business problems into structured, actionable solutions across fintech, e-commerce, HR tech, and financial services with a growing focus on **AI-enabled platforms**.
+I'm a Business Analyst with **6+ years of experience** translating complex business problems into structured, actionable solutions across fintech, e-commerce, HR tech, and financial services, with a growing focus on **AI-enabled platforms**.

-I specialize in the full BA lifecycle requirements elicitation, BRDs, FRDs, RTMs, As-Is/To-Be process mapping, UAT coordination, and stakeholder management with a technical edge that sets me apart: I write the SQL to validate the data behind requirements, build Power BI dashboards to track outcomes, and automate workflows in Python.
+I specialize in the full BA lifecycle: requirements elicitation, BRDs, FRDs, RTMs, As-Is/To-Be process mapping, UAT coordination, and stakeholder management, with a technical edge that sets me apart.
+I write the SQL to validate the data behind requirements, build Power BI dashboards to track outcomes, and automate workflows in Python.

-** Measurable impact I've delivered:**
+**Measurable impact I've delivered:**

 - Reduced data discrepancies by **25%** through advanced SQL validation at PamTen
 - Improved issue resolution accuracy by **12%** at Amazon through Python-driven analysis